Personal Immigration

 To discuss your UK Civil Partner Visa application with one of our immigration barristers, contact our UK Civil Partner Visa lawyers on 0203 617 9173 or complete our enquiry form below.

-• Have pre-settled status under Appendix EU; or
+• Have pre-settled status under Appendix EU to the Immigration Rules;

-• Have limited leave to remain as a Turkish Businessperson or Turkish Worker under Appendix ECAA; or
+• Have limited leave to remain under the terms of the former European Communities Association Agreement (ECAA) as a Turkish Businessperson or Turkish Worker; or

-Minimum Age for a Civil Partner Visa
+3. Minimum Age Requirement for Civil Partners

 You and your partner must both be over the age of 18 on the date when you submit your Civil Partner Visa application.

-UK Civil Partner Visa Relationship Requirement
+4. UK Civil Partner Visa Relationship Requirements

 The UK Civil Partner Visa relationship requirement has various elements to it: